atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 “Sir,

-“I little thought your proceedings would have been so peremptory !— for had I but once judged your actions would have been of so large an extent, my absence should have given you an utter denial.”
+I little thought your proceedings would have been so peremptory !— for had I but once judged your actions would have been of so large an extent, my absence should have given you an utter denial.”

 The prince seeing her patience a little moved, thought to balance his offence, with an humble answer; and replied,